Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Cross-platform web-based PostgreSQL database browser with zero dependenciesDesplegar

-PhotoPrism es una aplicación de gestión de fotos impulsada por IA para la web descentralizadaDesplegar
+PhotoPrism es una aplicación de gestión de fotos con IA para la web descentralizadaDesplegar

 Self-hosted YouTube media manager for automated channel and playlist downloadsDesplegar